traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_01.md

 To learn more about TravelTime platform and to discuss commercial licences visit [our website](http://traveltimeplatform.com).

+## Video version

+This is the video version of the first tutorial.
+The exact same tutorial is also available in written form below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HAALMHZQzFM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## What it is